rgambord/c99-doc/doc/sections/7/12/11/4/index.rst

 .. _9899_7.12.11.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.11.4p2>`

-:ref:`2 <9899_7.12.11.4p2>` The nexttoward functions are equivalent to the nextafter functions except that the second parameter has type long double and the functions return y converted to the type of the function if x equals y.\ [#9899_note212]_
+The nexttoward functions are equivalent to the nextafter functions except that the second parameter has type long double and the functions return y converted to the type of the function if x equals y.\ [#9899_note212]_